Theratechnologies Inc. (THTX) CEO Paul Lévesque on Q1 2020 Results - Earnings Call Transcript

 Unidentified Analyst

 Excellent.
 Thank you for that clarification.
 And any additional comments you can make about the status of the F8 formulation?
-And has an injector and identified for the use of that as of today?
+And has an injector been identified for the use of that as of today?

 Philippe Dubuc